andrenoberto/TrafficPetri/README.md

 To simulate, simply run the .cpn file and start the simulation.

-## Java Project
+## JavaPetri

-There's also an in progress Java project that will make a communication with CPN Tools' server and will be able to show the simulation within a better GUI.
+This application will make a communication with CPN Tools' server and will be able to show the simulation within a better GUI.

-You can find the source code inside JavaPetri folder.
+You can find the source code inside JavaPetri folder or if just want to run it download always the [latest release here][javapetri].

 ## Instructions